 Luckily, this issue along with other shortcomings have been recognized and is being addressed by the next generation SysML language—SysML v2.SysML v2 recognizes the role of Product Lifecycle Management (PLM) and the necessity of integrating system architecture with PLM for this type of supplier collaboration.

 Siemens is not only participating on SysML v2 standard development teams but also actively working with existing SysML tool suppliers to integrate product architecture with the product lifecycle (which already does the job of supplier integration/data exchange for other disciplines)

 Back in 2018, we announced a partnership/integration with Obeo’s open source Capella solution which includes an integrated ISO15288 standard process methodology ARCADIA to enable this supply chain collaboration.We have since launched a Teamcenter PLM integrated solution called System Modeling Workbench (SMW) that allows organizations and their supply chain to collaborate around a streamlined SysML language extending MBSE into the supply chain, creating what we call a Model-Based Design Chain (MBDC).We’ll be talking more about MBDC in future blogs.

 Register Now, and Join Us!

-If you’d like to learn more about this, join us on Thursday, December 5, 2019 for our next integrated MBSE webinar to learn how Siemens’ System Modeling Workbench (SMW) integrates system modeling/product architecture with Teamcenter PLM and an OOTB standard based methodology to guide users to create product architectures to not only drive design inside your organization but through your entire supply chain creating a Model Based Design Chain to support a closed-loop product development process—so you can start integrated, stay integrated.
+If you’d like to learn more about this, you can watch MBSE webinar to learn how Siemens’ System Modeling Workbench (SMW) integrates system modeling/product architecture with Teamcenter PLM and an OOTB standard based methodology to guide users to create product architectures to not only drive design inside your organization but through your entire supply chain creating a Model Based Design Chain to support a closed-loop product development process—so you can start integrated, stay integrated.